moneytoo/Player/README.md

 Alternatively, some people choose to use the media library function of [Nova Video Player](https://github.com/nova-video-player/aos-AVP) and integrate it with Just Player by enabling "*Allow using another video player*" feature.
 This also gives you convenient access to content on network storages (SMB, UPnP, FTP etc.).

+### How to zoom in to get rid of black bars?

+If your device has a touchscreen you can use the pinch-to-zoom gesture or just tap the Resize button for a Crop. **Android TV**: Long tap the Resize button to enter Zoom mode.
+Then use Up and Down keys for precise zoom.

 ## Other open source Android video players

 Here's a comparison table presenting all available and significant open source video players for Android I was able to find.
 Just Player is something like ~~80%~~ 90% feature complete.
 It will probably never have dozens of options or some rich media library UI.
 It will never truly compete with feature rich VLC.
 It just attempts to provide functional feature set and motive others to create greater players based on amazing ExoPlayer.